rahatalionline/github-demo/README.md

 ```
 Usage:
-  osy: repair [options]
+  osy:repair [options]

 Options:
   -e, --execute_query               if set, executes the queries to database
   -d, --dont_execute_query          if set, does not execute the queries to database
-  -r --dont_execute_relationships if set, does not execute Rebuild Relationships
+  -r, --dont_execute_relationships  if set, does not execute Rebuild Relationships
-  -l --dont_execute_roles if set, does not execute Repair Roles
+  -l, --dont_execute_roles          if set, does not execute Repair Roles
   -h, --help                        Display this help message
   -q, --quiet                       Do not output any message
   -V, --version                     Display this application version
       --ansi                        Force ANSI output
       --no-ansi                     Disable ANSI output
   -n, --no-interaction              Do not ask any interactive question
       --profile                     Display timing and memory usage information
-  -v | vv | vvv, --verbose Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -v|vv|vvv, --verbose              Increase verbosity of messages: 1 for normal output, 2 for more verbose and 3 for debug

+Help:
+  Run Quick Repair and Rebuild
 ```

 ### Examples